 At the top center of the card is the card's title and subtitle.
-Most cards have several versions that are differentiated by their subtitle and collector number.
+Most cards have several versions that are differentiated by their subtitle.

-At the upper left of a card is the die's cost (a number) and energy type (a symbol of $(1/\sqrt{2})/(1/\sqrt{2})$ ).
-Cards of a given energy type require at least one of that energy type to be purchased, and sometimes provide that type of energy.
-Captain America: Anti-Reg shown in the diagram below is a $(1/\sqrt{2})$ character that costs 4.
-Sidekick Dice and Basic Actions have no energy type.
+At the upper left of the card is the die's cost (a number) and energy type (a symbol of a Bolt f, Fist d, Mask cost, or Shield ().
+Cards of a given energy type require that energy to be purchased, and provide that type of energy during play.
+Spider-Man (shown in the diagram below) is a Bolt character that costs 3.
+Sidekicks and Basic Action Cards have no energy type.

-Below the cost and energy type, some characters have a logo to identify their affiliation (action dice have no affiliation).
+Below the cost and energy type, some characters have a team logo to identify their affiliation (action dice have no affiliation).